axiell/imu-api-dotnet/README.md

 >
 > When a handler object is created, a corresponding object is created by the IMu server to service the handler’s requests.

-All handlers are subclasses of IMu’s `IMuHandler` class.
+All handlers are subclasses of IMu’s `Handler` class.

 > **NOTE:**
 >